Sebobo/Shel.NeosBase/README.md

 ### NodeTypes

+#### MetaMenuMixin

-* `Shel.NeosBase:MetaMenuMixin` can be added as super type to `TYPO3.Neos:Document` to mark pages to be shown with the `Shel.NeosBase:MetaMenu` ts object.
+`Shel.NeosBase:MetaMenuMixin` can be added as super type to `TYPO3.Neos:Document` to mark pages to be shown with the `Shel.NeosBase:MetaMenu` ts object.
 For example in a site footer.

+#### RootPage

-* `Shel.NeosBase:RootPage` is a good starting point for a website which can have additional properties for the whole website.
+`Shel.NeosBase:RootPage` is a good starting point for a website which can have additional properties for the whole website.
 Change the type of your root node to this to use it.

+You should add the following constraint to your document types to only allow the `RootPage` as site root and adapt it to your nodenames:

+    'My.Package:MyDocumentType':
+      constraints:
+        nodeTypes:
+          'Shel.NeosBase:RootPage': false

 ### Form elements